bartificer/programming-by-stealth/docs/pbs38.md

 HTML is a markup language for specifying what different elements that make up a document are.
 This is a paragraph, this is a list, this is an image, and so on and so forth.
 There have been a number of versions of the HTML language released, we’ve been learning the latest of those, HTML 5.

 An HTML document consists of nested elements which are described using tags.
 Elements come in two flavours – those that contain content, and those that don’t.
-Those that contain content are marked up be wrapping the content between matching opening and closing tags tags like so:
+Those that contain content are marked up by wrapping the content between matching opening and closing tags like so:

 ```XHTML
 <h1>A Top-level Heading</h1>